wheelyman/github_tutorial/index.md

 - [Git/github with RStudio](pages/rstudio.html)
 - [Other (much more thorough) resources](pages/resources.html).

-I love git and github.
+I am trying to love git and github.
 I use both for keeping track of programming projects, papers, talks, and data analyses.
 And github has enabled me to contribute at least minor things to others' projects, like the [D phobos library](https://github.com/D-Programming-Language/phobos)